-In the Closing, students debrief a specific new learning or skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
-Throughout the module, guide students toward more specific responses (example: "I practiced saying the sounds letters make.
+■ In the Closing, students debrief a specific new learning or skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
+Throughout the module, guide students toward more specific responses (example: "I practiced saying the sounds the letters make.
 That will help me remember them").
 Consider asking students to name how they are building habits of character (examples: persevering, listening to a partner).

-- During Work Time A, students revisit the poem: "An Afternoon Swim," using it to listen for and identify each syllable (beat) in a spoken word.
+- During Work Time A, students revisit the poem: "Can a Yak Jump Up?" and use it to listen for and identify each syllable (beat) in a spoken word.
 They count the number of syllables in the spoken word, pronounce each one, and manipulate them by segmenting and blending (RF.K.2b).
 Phonemic awareness, the ability to focus on the separate, individual sounds (phonemes), is crucial for reading and spelling development.
 When students have trouble separating phonemes (sounds) in words, it can be challenging to attach phonemes to graphemes (letters) and use that knowledge to decode (read) and encode (spell) words.
-Blending and segmenting syllables in words develops this phonemic awareness, teaching students to analyze vowel sound units in words.
+Blending and segmenting syllables in words develops this phonemic awareness, teaching students to analyze vowel-sound units in words.
 Feel the Beats guides students to analyze sounds in spoken words (RF.K.2a). - The word "blend" is used in this lesson to describe how students blend multiple syllables of a word back together after segmenting it (breaking it apart).
 To support students' understanding of this new vocabulary, consider using a hand motion (example: pull your left and right hands together, joining them in front of you).

-■ During Cycles 1-6, students learned the letters "a," "t," "h," "p," "n," "c," "m," "r," "v," "s," "g," and "i."
-Review of these graphemes and phonemes is woven through the Cycle 7 poem and the Letter-Sound Chant instructional practice.
+■ During Cycles 1-7, students learned the letters "a," "t," "h," "p," "n," "c," "m," "r," "v," "s," "g," "i," "d," "l," and "f."
+Review of these graphemes and phonemes is woven through the Cycle 8 poem and the Letter-Sound Chant.